xenondevs/Docs/docs/nova/addon/blocks/registering-materials.md

 6. The sound that plays when the block is broken.
 7. The break particles that spawn when the block is broken.
 8. (optional) Whether a break animation should be displayed while breaking the block.

-## (optional) NovaBlock

-The `NovaBlock` handles the logic of all blocks of that material (or multiple materials, if the same `NovaBlock` is registered to them).
-This logic includes handling interacts, returning drops, playing the break sound, showing break particles and more.
-Depending on if you register a TileEntity or a normal block, the `TileEntityBlock` or `NovaBlock$Default` is used.

-!!! info

-    `NovaBlock` is very similar to `NovaItem` in concept, with the exception of it being for blocks and it's ability to be used in multiple materials.

-## (optional) Block properties

-Block properties store data stored inside the `NovaBlockState`.
-Currently, the only block property available is `Directional`, but addons can create custom block properties.
-Block properties can be accessed by calling the `getProperty(BlockPropertyType)` or `getProperty(KClass)` methods in
-`NovaBlockState`.

-## (optional) MultiBlockLoader

-The `MultiBlockLoader` is a typealias for `(BlockPos) -> List<BlockPos>` which is just supposed to return a list of block positions that are also part of this block.
-This list should not include the position of the base block.

-## (optional) MultiBlockLoader

-The `MultiBlockLoader` is a typealias for `(BlockPos) -> List<BlockPos>` which is just supposed to return a list of block positions that are also part of this block.
-This list should not include the position of the base block.

 ## Registering the block